rdviii/ai-policy/ai-policy-2025.md

 **Incorrect research.**  Note that this includes [hallucinated citations](https://www.cjr.org/tow_center/we-compared-eight-ai-search-engines-theyre-all-bad-at-citing-news.php)

-**Leakage of your original work.** "White hat" hackers have shown that it is possible to [convince a chatbot to reveal data](https://news.uoguelph.ca/2025/08/ai-chatbots-are-giving-away-your-companys-data/) that it has learned through what is supposed a secret conversation.
-I haven't checked, but I'm sure that the AI companies' user agreements promise that they won't share your secret info, but confirming this is harder than for ordinary classical systems.
+**Leakage of your original work.** "White hat" hackers have shown that it is possible to [convince a chatbot to reveal data](https://news.uoguelph.ca/2025/08/ai-chatbots-are-giving-away-your-companys-data/) that it has learned through what is supposed to be a secret conversation.
+I haven't checked, but I'm sure that the AI companies' user agreements promise that they won't share your secret info, but confirming this is harder than for ordinary classical systems (which is already ridiculously hard).

 Microsoft has also [recently found](https://www.microsoft.com/en-us/security/blog/2025/11/07/whisper-leak-a-novel-side-channel-cyberattack-on-remote-language-models/) that there are additional side channel attacks, but that seems inevitable; ordinary non-AI systems also have vulnerabilities found on a regular basis.